Towards AI-assisted Neutrino Flavor Theory Design: Methods

-AMBer trains with 250 parallel environments.
-Each environment has a maximum episode length of 1000 steps, and a full run continues until 32000 steps are taken in each environment.
-The neural networks of the agent are randomly initialized, as are the initial state models.
-Training occurs every 32 steps through the environments, and models are evaluated every $n$ steps, where $n$ is a tunable parameter that allows several actions to be taken without any reward or penalty, which permits the agent to pass through poor models without reducing its reward.
+\paragraph*{Training}\mbox{}\\ \ac{AMBer} trains with 250 parallel environments to maximize CPU utilization.
+Each environment has a maximum episode length of 1000 steps a full run continues until 32000 steps are taken in each environment.
+The neural networks of the agent use the default \texttt{Stable-Baselines3} PPO hyperparameters, with the exception of the entropy coefficient, which is set to 0.05.
+The networks have 2 fully connected hidden layers with 64 nodes each, and are randomly initialized, as are the initial state models.
+Training occurs every 32 steps through the environments.
+In addition to when the agent chooses to evaluate, models are evaluated every $n$ steps, where $n$ is a tunable parameter.
+This allows several actions to be taken without any reward or penalty, which permits the agent to pass through poor models without reducing its reward.
 The $A_4$ runs use $n=10$, while the $T_{19}$ runs use $n=5$.

-The performance goals, $\chi^2_{\mathrm{target}}$ and $n_p^{\mathrm{target}}$, shift over the training, encouraging the agent to build upon lessons it learns early in the run in order to find increasingly high quality models.
-The reward function is plotted in \Cref{app:RLTrainingPlots}.
+The performance goals, $\chi^2_{\mathrm{target}}$, $n_p^{\mathrm{target}}$ and $N_{target}$, shift over the training, encouraging the agent to build upon lessons it learns early in the run in order to find increasingly high quality models.
+The values of these targets are detailed in Supplementary Tab.
+4. The reward function is plotted in Supplementary Fig. 2.
 Each training run consists of multiple independent agents with identical hyperparameters and environments in order to identify general trends.
 Training each agent takes approximately 10 hours running on a single dedicated CPU.
 Here, training runs are performed in three theory spaces: \begin{enumerate} \item $A_4\times \mathbb{Z}_4$ with $n_{\phi}\leq 5$, where $n_{\phi}$ is the number of flavons. \item $A_4 \times \mathbb{Z}_N$ where the agent can alter $N$ in the range $[2, 10]$ and $n_{\phi}\leq 5\;.$ \item $T_{19}\times\mathbb{Z}_4$ with $n_{\phi}\leq 6\;.$ \end{enumerate} The upper bound on the number of flavons $n_{\phi}$ is motivated by models in the literature~\cite{Ding:2011gt}.
-For $T_{19}$, $n_\phi\leq 6$ is chosen such that AMBer has the ability to place one flavon in each triplet representation, if it so chooses.
+For $T_{19}$, $n_\phi\leq 6$ is chosen such that \ac{AMBer} has the ability to place one flavon in each triplet representation, if it so chooses.
+All hyperparameters are manually tuned.